Consensys/doc.teku/docs/HowTo/Sentry-Nodes.md

     Only remote validators can use sentry nodes.

-When configuring your remote validator to use sentry beacon nodes, each beacon node (or cluster of beacon nodes) can be assigned a "role".
+When configuring your remote validator to use sentry beacon nodes, each beacon node (or cluster of beacon nodes) can be assigned a "role."
 Each role determine which beacon node the remote validator will send request to when performing a task.

 The sentry nodes feature supports three roles: